SeimiNomore/jlchristian.com/_posts/2024-12-21-anime4breakfast-a-space-for-nostalgia-and-nighttime-creativity.md

 ---
 layout: post
-title: Anime4Breakfast A Space for Nostalgia and Nighttime Creativity
+title: Anime4Breakfast A Space for Nostalgia
 description: Adopting anime to a art collective.
 summary: Applying Nostalgia to a brand.
 tags: anime branding anime4breakfast